ChicoState/ux-rosetta-song/phaseI/README.md

 ## Caveats

 !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!

+One major caveat that we encountered was our inibility to access the full version of the apps that we evaluated heuristically, and instead had to score said apps using the functionality that is available with the free versions.